ISIE By-Laws

 Article VII.
 Appointed Officials

 The duties, salary and terms of office of the appointed staff shall be approved and, where necessary, established by the Council.
-With the approval of the Council, the President may appoint staff as required to carry out the functions of the Society.
+With the approval of the Council, the President may appoint further staff as required to carry out specific functions for the Society.
 Salaried staff may not hold elective office in the Society.

 Article VIII.
 Committees

-The following standing Committees shall be appointed by the President who may appoint such other standing or special committees as it may deemed advisable, with such membership, duration, functions and authority as may be delegated to it or prescribed to it.
+The following standing Committees shall be appointed by the President who may appoint any other standing or special committee as may be deemed advisable, with such membership, duration, functions and authority as may be delegated to it or prescribed to it.

 Finance - The Finance Committee shall consist of the President, Treasurer, and up to three (3) members of the Society to be appointed by the President for terms of three years.
 The Treasurer shall be the Chairperson of the Finance Committee.
 The terms of the general members shall be staggered.
 An ISIE office staff person shall be an ex-officio member.
 The Committee shall prepare an annual budget prior to March 31, and submit it to the Council for approval together with a report on the financial condition of the Society.